 We need to embrace a prevention agenda.
-For carers, this means reducing the impacts of caring on their lives, enabling them their aspirations and cope with crises in their caring roles.
-This requires a fundamental shift from reactive services that address ill
+For carers, this means reducing the impacts of caring on their lives, enabling them to achieve their aspirations and cope with crises in their caring roles.
+This requires a fundamental shift from reactive services that address ill health and care needs once they have arisen, to proactive approaches that build individual resilience and help people to achieve their potential.

-The Essex Carers Strategy . . .
+The Essex Carers Strategy...